Grahams Grove, Penhorn, Westphal & Main Active Transportation Connections

 What is Active Transportation?

 The term “active transportation” (or “AT”) encompasses all modes of non-motorized or human-powered transportation.
-This includes walking and wheeling (referring to the use of assistive devices), cycling, roller blading, skateboarding, and more.
+This includes walking and wheeling (referring to the use of assistive devices), cycling, roller blading, skateboarding and more.
 It also includes low-speed electric forms of transportation like e-bikes and electric wheelchairs.

-Some people depend on active transportation to get where they need to go, due to a lack of alternatives, while others choose to use active transportation as a preferred form of commute, exercise, recreation, or leisure.
+Some people depend on active transportation to get where they need to go, due to a lack of alternatives, while others choose to use active transportation as a preferred form of commute, exercise, recreation or leisure.

 What is Active Transportation Infrastructure?

 Active transportation infrastructure usually refers to specially designed routes, such as sidewalks, bike lanes, multi-use pathways, trails and local street bikeways.
-Active transportation is enhanced when it includes complete streets elements like seating, signage, and green space.
+Active transportation is enhanced when it includes complete streets elements like seating, signage and green space.

 The Integrated Mobility Plan

-This project is part of a municipal-wide initiative to connect communities, and make neighbourhoods more comfortable places to bike, walk or roll called the Integrated Mobility Plan (IMP).
+This project is part of a municipal-wide initiative to connect communities, and make neighbourhoods more comfortable places to bike, walk or roll called the Integrated Mobility Plan.
 This plan intends to improve transportation links between residents and their communities.
 The IMP focuses on creating connected, healthy, affordable and sustainable travel options, and provides direction to create active transportation infrastructure like sidewalks, pathways, transit options and road changes.

 The Active Transportation Priorities Plan

 The Active Transportation Priorities Plan identifies projects for the Municipality, with the purpose of doubling the number of residents who chose to walk or bike for trips to work, school, shopping and services.
-The plan includes recommendations for active transportation facilities, maintenance, promotions and events, and education.Active Transportation Priorities Plan
+The plan includes recommendations for active transportation facilities, maintenance, promotions and events, and education. https://www.halifax.ca/sites/default/files/documents/transportation/transportation-projects/AT_Plan_Final_July222014_000.pdf

 Share Grahams Grove, Penhorn, Westphal & Main Active Transportation Connection Interactive Map on Facebook Share Grahams Grove, Penhorn, Westphal & Main Active Transportation Connection Interactive Map on Twitter Share Grahams Grove, Penhorn, Westphal & Main Active Transportation Connection Interactive Map on Linkedin Email Grahams Grove, Penhorn, Westphal & Main Active Transportation Connection Interactive Map link